spoonapps/docs/building/working_with_containers/containers.md

 ### Installing MSI Packages in Containers

 Installing MSI packages in containers is supported, but a current limitation of the Spoon VM requires running a virtualized instance of the Windows Installer service with administrative privileges.
-To make things easier, Spoon VM automatically detects when an MSI installer is started and pops up a UAC consent elevation dialog if needed.
+To make things easier, the container automatically detects when an MSI installer is started and pops up a UAC consent dialog if needed.
 Accepting the dialog is required for the installer to start.

-If running as a standard user (i.e., not member of the Administrators group) or in cases of installers that are not detected as such by Spoon VM, no UAC elevation dialog will be shown.
-Instead, to make the installer work, you can start the whole container elevated using the `--admin` flag as shown below.
+If the container instance is running as a standard user (i.e. not member of the Administrators group) or the installer is not detected as an MSI by the container, no UAC consent dialog will be shown.
+If you hit this issue, you can start the whole container elevated using the `--admin` flag as shown below.

 ```
 # Start the container elevated